($1,329) Cost to ship a car from St. Paul, MN to St. George, UT

 Transport method

-Open carriers are the most economical choice, while enclosed shipping gives extra security for luxury or classic models.
-To weigh the options for your move to St. George, visit our guide on open vs. enclosed transport.
+Open carriers from St. Paul tend to be the most budget-friendly, while enclosed transport is better for protecting luxury or classic cars.
+To help you decide on the right choice for your move to St. George, see our detailed guide on open vs. enclosed transport.

 Vehicle size and type